rschmidt347/squad_project/README.md

 The steps to set up the project environment and BiDAF baseline are found in `squad_setup.md`.

 ### 2. Generate features
 After downloading the SQuAD dataset, we generate tagged features for the input data.
-To do this, ...
+Instructions are found in `setup_meta_feat.py` and
+`integrate_meta_feat.py`.

 ### 3. Train the model
 Details on the arguments available to our model are found in `args.py`.
 For example, to generate our best individual model, run: